 Dar Es Salaam Dar Es Salaam Region, Tanzania Travel Guide

-The coastal setting of Dar es Salaam and its surrounding areas provide opportunities for various outdoor adventures.
+The coastal setting of Dar es Salaam and its vicinity provide opportunities for various outdoor adventures.

-Pugu Hills Forest Reserve offers simple to medium trails for observing birds and nature enjoyment.
+Pugu Hills Forest Reserve offers easy to moderate trails for birdwatching and nature enjoyment.
 A local guide is customary.
 Most significant hiking is outside the city.

 Popular at Bongoyo and Mbudya Island Marine Reserves.
 Gear is available for rent.
-Are fond of swimming at designated beaches (Coco Beach, Kigamboni) and hotel pools.
+Enjoy swimming at designated beaches (Coco Beach, Kigamboni) and hotel pools.

 Take boat trips to Bongoyo or Mbudya islands.
 Sunset dhow cruises are available.
-Deep-sea fishing charters depart from Msasani Bay or Slipway.
+Deep-sea fishing charters depart from Msasani Inlet or Slipway.

 Always go with experienced local guides for hiking or water activities.
 Ensure all equipment is well-maintained and in good condition.
 Inform someone of your itinerary, especially for remote excursions.
 Consider travel insurance that covers adventure sports.